prio/prio.github.io/_posts/2013-03-16-conference-videos-2012.md

 layout: post
 title: Conference Videos 2012
 ---
-# Conference Videos 2012
+I wanted a list of video links to some interesting conferences so I will add them here as a reference for others.

 **Note:** This is was sitting around on my harddrive, published incase its of use to someone else.

-I wanted a list of video links to some interesting conferences so I will add them here as a reference for others.

 ## FP Days Cambridge 2012